-Suggested wording for information about Child Protection and Safeguarding to be included in School Prospectus
+Suggested wording about Child Protection and Safeguarding to include in School Prospectus

 Schools are strongly advised to inform parents/carers of their safeguarding and child protection procedures, their statutory responsibilities to safeguard and promote the welfare of children and the requirements to report child protection concerns to Children's Social Care.
-Keeping Children Safe in Education 2019 requires the Designated Safeguarding Lead to ensure that the school's safeguarding and child protection policy is available publicly (e.g. via the school website) and that parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in that process.
+KCSiE 2020 requires the DSL to ensure that the school's safeguarding and child protection policy is available publicly (e.g. via the school website), that parents know that referrals about suspected abuse or neglect may be made and the role of the school in that process.